psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 * Fixed: Suppressed automatic preloading when the plugin itself is deactivated during a bulk-deactivation request, while ensuring the initial cache flush still completes cleanly.
 * Fixed: Gutenberg draft saves, including those triggered by "Edit with Elementor", no longer cause unnecessary cache purges or target the homepage when the draft has no slug.
 * Fixed: First-time publishing through Elementor now skips single-page and related cache purges, matching the existing auto-purge policy while preserving purges for published content updates and global templates.
 * Fixed: Auto-purge listeners for CPTs failed to register during admin sessions, causing Gutenberg publish and deletion actions to skip cache purging.
+(Credit: @claude)
 * Security: "Purge All" and the preload temp-directory cleanup no longer follow symbolic links inside the Nginx cache tree.
 Previously, a symlink planted in the cache directory could make a purge delete the contents of the link's target outside the cache.
 Links are now removed themselves and never traversed.
+(Credit: @claude)
 * Security: Removed the option to atomic write directly to wp-config.php from the Setup page to enable "Assume Nginx Mode".
 * Performance: Merged redirect‑ and KEY‑line cache scans into a single ripgrep pass using -m 2 dual‑pattern matching, cutting directory‑walk cost in half on large caches.
 (Credit: @apoorva-01)
 * Improved: HTTP Purge timeouts no longer falsely arm the lockout, and the timeout is now configurable via the `nppp_http_purge_timeout` filter.